What is He Waka Eke Noa?

 The partnership is led by a steering group and supported by a small programme office.

-The partnership provided the government with its recommendations on a system to price agricultural emissions in May 2022.
+He Waka Eke Noa provided its recommendations to Government on a system to price agricultural emissions in May 2022.

 Find out more

-For further information, including tools and frequently answered questions, visit:
+For further information, including tools and answers to some common questions, visit He Waka Eke Noa

 Who to contact